top of page

 Where the Bridge Rests

-It once carried Fairmount–Pottersville Road — now a dirt trail softened by decades of leaf fall.
+It once carried Fairmount–Pottersville Road, which is now a dirt trail softened by decades of leaf fall and reduced use.
+There are no shoulders, guardrails, or pavement.

 Plan Your Visit